 Shopping in Phuket

-Phuket’s shops and markets sell everything from clothing and food to luxury silks and souvenirs.
-Popular local handicrafts include lacquerware, ceramics, and items made from beachcombed seashells.
+Shopping in Phuket means a visit to local shops and markets that sell everything from clothing and food to luxury silks and souvenirs.
+Popular local handicrafts include lacquerware, ceramics and items made from beachcombed seashells.
 Haggling in markets is expected; prices in shopping malls and department stores are fixed.

 Leisure in Phuket